 Kenzo x H&M will be all about diversity, with Iman and Chloe Sevigny set to star in the campaign by photographer Jean-Paul Goude.
 Ex-BHS boss to lead women's fashion retailer LK Bennett.
 Image copyright Getty Images The former boss of collapsed retailer BHS will take over as chief executive of British fashion chain LK Bennett.

 Darren Topp has been appointed to lead the business, which counts the Duchess of Cambridge among its customers.
 It also provided Theresa May with her signature leopard print kitten heels on her first day in Downing Street.
 Mr Topp endured a difficult time at BHS as the department store disappeared from the High Street just over a year after being sold by Sir Philip Green.
 LK Bennett, an upmarket retailer of women's clothes and shoes, said Mr Topp was a "veteran of British retail" whose experience included 20 years at Marks and Spencer.
+Taking over from interim boss Robert Bensoussan, his task will be to boost sales, which dipped slightly to £94m last year.
+Mr Bensoussan has been with LK Bennett for eight years and only planned to serve as chief executive until the company found a replacement.
 Prada seeks younger customers in bid for growth.
 Image copyright AP Italian luxury fashion group Prada has predicted a return to growth as it seeks to connect with younger customers through online sales and flexible pricing.